 The audience for the Bay Area Food Futures Roadmap includes the Association of Regional Governments (ABAG), the Metropolitan Transportation Commission (MTC, co-staffed with ABAG as Bay Area Metro) and ABAG’s local government and business leadership partners.
 This audience can and must leverage its planning, policy and funding power to help address food and agriculture sector vulnerabilities and opportunities.
 The broader audience is food and agriculture business leaders and advocacy stakeholders who have a vested interest in increasing investments, partnerships and collaborative action toward creating a sustainable, equitable, and healthy local food system.
 In order to safeguard the food system that is the backbone of a healthy, resilient region, we must make the agriculture and food sector a high priority in regional planning processes and investment decisions.

 This project was funded by the Kaiser Permanente Northern California Community Benefits Program with additional support from the Robertson Family Fund and the Wallace Center.
-It builds on work funded by the California Coastal Conservancy Bay Area Program.
+It builds on the Bay Area Food Economy white paper, funded by the California Coastal Conservancy Bay Area Program.
 The project was led by a SAGE research team and was supported by a Working Group of food system stakeholders.